 U.S. Lawns Featured Videos

-It’s Vital to Plant Health to Control Weeds, Diseases, Funguses, and Pests
+It’s Vital to Plant Health to Control Weeds, Fungal Diseases, and Pests

 Controlling weeds is important from an aesthetic standpoint, but weeds can also create a health hazard to your plant life as well as your customers, visitors, and tenants.
-It’s also critical to stay ahead of lawn diseases and funguses.
-Warm season grasses are commonly effected by diseases such as Dollar Spot, Brown Patch, Dog Spot, Gray Leaf Spot, Slime Mold, Rust, Pythium, and even circular formations of mushrooms called Fairy Rings; cool season grasses are also threatened by Red Thread, in addition to most of the diseases that affect the warm season grasses.
+It’s also critical to stay ahead of fungal diseases.
+Warm season grasses are commonly affected by diseases such as Dollar Spot, Brown Patch, Dog Spot, and even circular formations of mushrooms called Fairy Rings; cool season grasses are also threatened by Red Thread, in addition to most of the diseases that affect the warm season grasses.

-Then there are the destructive pests we already mentioned briefly, pests like aphids, grasshoppers, ants, termites, slugs, weevils, grubs, and even moles and other rodents, many of which thrive in thick thatch, dead leaves and other debris.
-This is another reason aeration, dethatching and debris removal are all such important aspects of your landscape maintenance routine.
+As mentioned, pests like aphids, grasshoppers, ants, termites, slugs, weevils, grubs, and even moles and other rodents thrive in thick thatch, dead leaves, and other debris.
+This is another reason aeration, dethatching, and debris removal are all such important aspects of your landscape maintenance routine.

 Now although U.S. Lawns consistently performs these basic maintenance services to prevent pests and disease from taking over your landscape, there are occasions when stronger action is necessary for effective pest control and/or treatments for disease control.